anablock/mcp-headless-gmail/README.md

 }
 ```

-Note: With this configuration, you'll need to provide your Google API credentials in the tool calls as shown in the [Using the Tools](#using-the-tools) section.
-Gmail credentials are not passed as environment variables to maintain separation between credential storage and server implementation.

 ## Cross-Platform Publishing

 To publish the Docker image for multiple platforms, you can use the `docker buildx` command.
 Follow these steps:

 1. **Create a new builder instance** (if you haven't already):

    ```bash
    docker buildx create --use
    ```

 2. **Build and push the image for multiple platforms**:

    ```bash
    docker buildx build --platform linux/amd64,linux/arm64,linux/arm/v7 -t buryhuang/mcp-headless-gmail:latest --push .
    ```

 3. **Verify the image is available for the specified platforms**:

    ```bash
    docker buildx imagetools inspect buryhuang/mcp-headless-gmail:latest
    ```